Guidelines and Policies

 Types of manuscript

-1. ARTICLE: it should be limited to a maximum of 25 pages, including references, tables and figures, and contain: A) Title (clear and concise), B) Full name of the author(s), affiliation, and indication of the author for correspondence, with address (including e-mail); C) Abstract (should never exceed 250 words and includes brief introduction, goals, most relevants results and conclusions), D) Terms for indexation (maximum five words that reflect the article however should not be in the title), E) Introduction, F) Materials and Methods, G) Results, Discussion (or Results and Discussion), H) Acknowledgements (optional), and I) References.
+ARTICLE: it should be limited to a maximum of 25 pages, including references, tables and figures, and contain: A) cover page with Title (clear and concise), B) Full name of the author(s), affiliation, and indication of the author for correspondence identified with an asterisk and complete affiliation address (including e-mail); C) Summary (should never exceed 250 words and includes brief introduction, goals, most relevant results and conclusions), D) Index terms (maximum five keywords that reflect the article, however should not be in the title), E) Introduction, F) Materials and Methods, G) Results, Discussion (or Results and Discussion) with Conclusions, H) Acknowledgments (optional), I) Funding, and J) References.
+Figures and Tables should be identified, with clear and objective legends, and listed and provided as files separately.

-2. NOTE: It is a concise but complete description of a limited investigation that is intended for presentation of recent information on citrus research that is considered relevant for rapid announcement.
-It should not exceed 10 pages, including references, tables and figures.
-A) Title, B) Full name of the author(s), affiliation, and indication of the author for correspondence, with address (including e-mail), C) Abstract (should never exceed 250 words), D) Terms for indexation (maximum five words that reflect the article however should not be in the title), E) The text should contain the body of the article, and may also be broken into subsections with short, informative headings, F) Acknowledgements (optional), and, G) References.
+SHORT COMMUNICATION: It is a concise but complete description of a limited investigation that is intended for presentation of recent information on citrus research that is considered relevant for rapid announcement.
+It should not exceed 15 pages, including references, tables and figures.
+A) Title, B) Full name of the author(s), affiliation, and indication of the author for correspondence identified with an asterisk and complete affiliation address (including e-mail), C) Summary (should never exceed 250 words), D) Index terms (maximum five keywords that reflect the article however should not be in the title), E) The text should contain the body of the article, and may also be broken into subsections with short, informative headings, F) Acknowledgments (optional), G) Funding, and H) References (limited to 10 references).
+Figures and Tables should be identified, with clear and objective legends, and listed and provided as files separately.

-3. REVIEW: Review articles are overviews to provide substantial coverage of specific, relevant subjects within the scope of Citrus R&T, which may include material already published.
-It should not exceed 25 pages, including references.
-The manuscript should contain: A) Title, B) Full name of the author(s), affiliation, and indication of the author for correspondence, with address (including e-mail), C) Abstract (should never exceed 250 words), D) Terms for indexation (maximum five words that reflect the article however should not be in the title), E) Text: the review should contain the body of the article, and may also be broken into subsections with short, informative headings, F) Acknowledgements (optional), and G) References.
-Tables and figures are optional.
+REVIEW: Review articles are overviews to provide substantial coverage of specific, relevant subjects within the scope of Citrus R&T, which may include material already published.
+It should not exceed 30 pages, including references.
+The manuscript should contain: A) Title, B) Full name of the author(s), affiliation, and indication of the author for correspondence identified with an asterisk and complete affiliation address (including e-mail), C) Summary (should never exceed 250 words), D) Index terms (maximum five keywords that reflect the review article, however should not be in the title), E) Text: the review should contain the body of the article, and may also be broken into subsections with short, informative headings, F) Acknowledgments (optional), G) Funding, and H) References.
+Tables and figures are optional, and provided as files separately.

 The list of references cited should be alphabetically (surname of the first author) chronologically sorted, as follows: